AuthorCarpentry/dois-citation-data/00-intro-dois.md

-#  Persistant Identifiars and Open Citations: Basic Building Blocks of the Scholarly Web
+#  Persistent Identifiers and Open Citations: Basic Building Blocks of the Scholarly Web

 20 Minutes